shamim2707/LocalRepo/readme.md

 ## Usage

 - Modify the `index.html` file to change the structure.
-- Update `styclearles.css` for custom styling.
+- Update `style.css` for custom styling.
 - Edit `script.js` to add or modify functionality.

 ## Contributing